NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation/classification-quick-scan.md

                   - identifier: q5
                     value: 'no'
           - identifier: q8
-            title: Effect of the system
+            title: Effect of the application
             content: |
               What is the effect of the system on the outcome of the process?

+              Choose the option that best fits.
+            use_card_style: false
             options:
               - id: option1
                 value: option1
                 title: >-
                   The outcome of the process is directly determined by the system
                 content: >
-                  For instance straight through processing.
+                   For instance, straight through processing.
 Human supervision can be applied afterwards by viewing or analyzing the results.
               - id: option2
                 value: option2
+                title: >-
-                title: The outcome of the process is largely influenced by the system
+                  The outcome of the process is largely influenced by the system
                 content: >
                   For instance, because work instructions connect a consequence to a specific output of the system.
 An employee can make different choices, but in practice the output is a decisive factor for the outcome of the process.
               - id: option3
                 value: option3
                 title: >-
                   The outcome of the process is influenced to some extent by the output of the system
                 content: >
                   The output of the application is an important factor for the process outcome, but an employee makes the choice about the outcome itself.
 This employee has the right information, experience/skills, mandate and available time to make this choice.
               - id: option4
                 value: option4
                 title: >-
                   The outcome of the process is completely determined by a human and is influenced by multiple factors in which the output is only one of these factors
-                content: |
+                content: >
                   The output of the system is not decisive in the choice.
               - id: option5
                 value: option5